Comprehensive Support and Resources

 For more information, visit the Counseling Center.

-NDSU Disability Services collaborates with the NDSU community to facilitate equal access in academic pursuits, to promote self-advocacy, and to foster inclusion for students with disabilities.
+NDSU Center for Accessibility and Disability Resources collaborates with the NDSU community to facilitate equal access in academic pursuits, to promote self-advocacy and to foster inclusion for students with disabilities.

-To get more information on services, see if you qualify, or apply for services, visit Disability Services.
+To get more information on services, see if you qualify, or apply for services, visit Center for Accessibility and Disability Resources.

 We offer a variety of IT services, from getting set up on the university system to submitting help desk tickets.
 There are also a number of campus resources and facilities that provide you access to technology like printers, computers, and software.